-Under section 129 and 130 of the Family Violence Protection Act, the Court must order a respondent to family violence intervention order to attend for an assessment on their eligibility for counselling in relation to the family violence alleged.
-In general practice, this usually applies to male respondents being assessed for a Men’s Behavioural Change Program (“the Program”).
-When the Intervention Order is made, the Court will order you to meet with a worker to assess whether you are eligible for the program.
+Under sections 129 and 130 of the Family Violence Protection Act, the Court must order a respondent to a Family Violence Intervention Order to attend for an assessment on their eligibility for counselling concerning the alleged family violence.
+This usually applies to male respondents being assessed for a men’s behavioural change program (“the Program”).
+When the Intervention Order is made, the Court will order you to meet with a worker to assess your eligibility for the Program.

 Even if you deny the allegations made against you, you may still be deemed eligible to undertake the Program.
-This decision is made by the Court staff who meet with you and you are provided the assessment to take to the Magistrate.
-Programs can run after normal work hours therefore, working full time is not usually a suitable reason to avoid undertaking the Program.
+This decision is made by the Court staff who meet with you, and you are provided with the assessment to take to the Magistrate.
+Programs can run after normal work hours; therefore working full-time is not usually a suitable reason to avoid undertaking the Program.

 Men’s Behavioural Change Program

-If you are assessed as eligible, you will then go back before the Magistrate who is likely to order that you complete the Program.
+If you are assessed as eligible, you will go back before the Magistrate, who will likely order that you complete the Program.

-The Program runs for approximately 26 weeks with individual sessions in the beginning and then you will proceed to attend group sessions.
+The Program runs for approximately 26 weeks, with individual sessions in the beginning, and then you will attend group sessions.

-A men’s behaviour change program is a program for men wanting to end their use of controlling and abusive behaviours (including violent incidents) and other problematic behaviour in their relationship.
-The Program is designed to help men to address hurting the people they love most, develop an improved sense of self, and in the process become better partners and fathers.
+A men’s behaviour change program is for men wanting to end their use of controlling and abusive behaviours (including violent incidents) and other problematic behaviour in their relationship.
+The Program is designed to help men address hurting the people they love most, develop an improved sense of self, and become better partners and fathers.